pre-srfi/in-source-documentation/template.md

 Protocol](https://microsoft.github.io/language-server-protocol) (LSP) allow
 in-source documentation to be automatically retrieved and displayed by text editors and Integrated Development Environments (IDE).
-LSP clients are included in an increasing number of editors (including Emacs), but LSP servers are only presently available for a small number of Scheme implementations.
+LSP clients are included in an increasing number of editors (including Emacs), but LSP servers are presently available for only a small number of Scheme implementations.

-Introducing a flexible in-source documentation system as an SRFI will standardize a stable interface that can be used in multiple implementations, to generate typeset documentation and to provide a base for new editor tools and integrations.
+Introducing a flexible in-source documentation system as an SRFI will standardize a stable interface that can be used in multiple implementations, both to generate typeset documentation and to provide a base for new editor tools and integrations.

-This SRFI intentionally does not specify a command-line interfacefor a program that exports in-source documentation.
-Such an interface would be better specified in a SRFI for package management operations.
-It also does not specify a format for the in-source documentation text, as exporters may choose to support different markup formats.
+This SRFI intentionally does not specify a command-line interface for a program to export in-source documentation.
+Such an interface would be better specified in a SRFI for package management.
+It also does not specify a format for the extracted in-source documentation text, as exporters may choose to support any number of different markup formats.

 In-source documentation is not to be confused with literate programming (LP).
 For in-source documentation systems, documentation is extracted from the source